chainstack/docs/docs/tutorials/filecoin/deploy-an-erc20-token-on-filecoin-with-hardhat.md

 This tutorial will show you how to deploy an ERC-20 token on the Hyperspace testnet.
 The Hyperspace testnet supports the FEVM implementation.

-## Filecoin Virtual Machine and FIlecoin EVM
+## Filecoin Virtual Machine and Filecoin EVM

 The **Filecoin Virtual Machine**, or FVM, serves as the backbone of the Filecoin network, providing a powerful runtime environment for the execution of smart contracts, known as actors.
 Actors can be written in Solidity and, in the future, in any language that compiles to WebAssembly, empowering developers to establish and enforce a set of rules to store and retrieve data on the Filecoin network.

 The FVM acts as a gatekeeper, ensuring the integrity of stored data and enforcing the terms of storage deals, such as data retention and retrieval times, making the Filecoin network a safe and reliable platform for decentralized data storage.

 The **Filecoin Ethereum Virtual Machine**, or FEVM brings the power of the Ethereum Virtual Machine (EVM) to the Filecoin network.
 The FEVM is virtualized as a runtime layer on top of the Filecoin Virtual Machine, allowing for the execution of EVM smart contracts on the network.

 With the FEVM, developers can quickly and easily start writing actors on the Filecoin blockchain, utilizing all of the familiar tools, packages, and languages they are used to while having access to Filecoin's unique storage capabilities, opening up new possibilities and opportunities for DApp development.